Chaamiru Lid Less Tea Pot (Green)

 Effortless Steeping – Lidless Green Teapot That Blends Function and Fresh Style

 Enjoy tea the intuitive way with the Chaamiru lidless teapot in a vivid green finish.
-Crafted in Japan from high-quality ceramic, this cheerful piece redefines tea brewing with its thoughtful open-top design and seamless curves.
-Whether you're a seasoned tea enthusiast or simply want a beautiful everyday pot, this teapot makes the ritual effortless.
+Crafted in the heart of Kyoto, Japan from high-fired smooth ceramic, this cheerful piece redefines tea brewing with its thoughtful open-top design and seamless curves.
+Whether you're a seasoned tea enthusiast or simply want a beautiful everyday pot, this teapot makes the ritual effortless, allowing you to appreciate the art of tea with each pour.

-The wide open mouth lets you easily observe how your tea leaves bloom and steep.
-No lid means no guesswork.
-Just pure visibility and control.
-And when it’s time to clean up, spent leaves are simple to discard and rinse away—no hidden corners or tricky parts.
+The wide open mouth lets you easily observe how your tea leaves bloom and steep, providing a unique sensory experience.
+No lid means no guesswork—just pure visibility and control.
+When it’s time to clean up, spent leaves are simple to discard and rinse away, revealing its clean lines and easy maintenance with no hidden corners or tricky parts.
+This piece holds up to 320cc (approx. 10.8 oz) at 80% capacity, ideal for brewing one or two cups of exquisite green tea.

-At the heart of its performance is the fine-mesh ceramic strainer built into the inner wall.
-It keeps loose tea leaves contained while allowing for a clean, smooth pour.
-Even better, the open top allows the interior to cool quickly after use, preserving your tea’s delicate flavors and avoiding sogginess.
+At the heart of its performance is the integrated fine-mesh ceramic strainer built into the inner wall that holds loose tea leaves securely, allowing for a clean, smooth pour.
+Designed to cool quickly after use, the open top preserves your tea’s delicate flavors and prevents sogginess, ensuring that every cup remains as delightful as the first.

 Product Information